mosip/esignet/db_upgrade_scripts/README.md

 **UPGRADE_VERSION=** Final DB version after upgrade

 ## Upgrade / Rollback DB:
-* Make modifications to all the respective database properties files `<<schema>>_upgrade.properties` in the respective database directories.

 Ensure to update the upgrade.properties file as per your requirement.
 Run the below command to `Upgrade` / `Rollback` operation.